Coconut-Lime Turkey and Rice Soup

 - Greek Egg-Lemon Chicken Soup with Cauliflower Rice

-- Turkey Soup with Kale, Mushrooms, and Butternut Squash
+- Turkey Kale Soup with Mushrooms and Butternut Squash

-- Turkey Soup with Zucchini Noodles
+- Low-Carb Turkey Soup with Zucchini Noodles

 Weekend Food Prep:

-This recipe has been added to a category called Weekend Food Prep to help you find recipes you can prep or cook on the weekend and eat during the week!
+This Coconut-Lime Turkey Rice Soup Recipe has been added to a category called Weekend Food Prep to help you find recipes you can prep or cook on the weekend and eat during the week!

 Coconut-Lime Turkey and Rice Soup